ebenezerdon/webllm-offline-ai/README.md

 # WebLLM Chat - pc Edition

-This is a browser-based LLM chat application that runs AI models directly in your browser using WebGPU technology, now presented with a **pc-themed desktop interface**.
+This is a browser-based LLM chat application that runs AI models directly in your browser using WebGPU technology, presented with a **pc-themed desktop interface**.
 All processing happens locally on your device.
 No server required.

 ## Features